 The Surfers Paradise Beach is perhaps the icon of the Gold Coast and even Australia’s #1 tourist beach.
 This section of the beach stretches from the end of Narrowneck Beach at around the Ocean Avenue area in the north through to around Markwell Avenue at its southern end where it becomes Northcliffe Beach.
 The beach is superb for early morning… Read more →

-It’s what the Gold Coast does best – long stretching, clean, sandy beaches.
+It’s what the Gold Coast does best – long stretching, super clean, sandy beaches.
+Along the 70 km of coastline, there is over 50 km of stunning sandy beaches to enjoy.

 The Most Popular Beaches on the Gold Coast